Motta Shiva Ketta Shiva: Soundtrack

-Release and reception
+Release

-The film was initially scheduled to be released in November 2016, before the producers planned a worldwide release date on 17 February 2017.
-In the weeks leading up to the film's release, Raghava Lawrence requested the producer of his other completed film Shivalinga to delay the release of that project, in order to accommodate the release of Motta Shiva Ketta Shiva.
+Motta Shiva Ketta Shiva was initially scheduled to be released in November 2016, before the producers planned a worldwide release date on 17 February 2017.
+In the weeks leading up to the film's release, Lawrence requested the producer of his other completed film Sivalinga to delay the release of that project, in order to accommodate the release of Motta Shiva Ketta Shiva.
 The film was then delayed by a further week to 24 February 2017, after the makers had to settle further legal settlements.
 Further postponements meant that Motta Shiva Ketta Shiva had a theatrical release on 9 March 2017.

+Reception

 Upon release, the film received mixed reviews and did middling business at the box office.
 Vishal Menon of The Hindu stated that the film was a "mindless masala", while Anupama Subramanian of Deccan Chronicle wrote that "logic goes for a toss" in the film.
 Giving a negative review, Manoj Kumar R of The Indian Express called the film "mediocre with a nonsensical plot", adding it was "a sub-standard attempt by the filmmakers to glorify the police service, which ends up as a noisy hotch-potch".
 Likewise, Karthik Kumar from Hindustan Times wrote the film "is an annoyingly unbearable example of commercial cinema", concluding "this film is a blow to your sensibilities".
 Similarly Sify concluded "overall, Motta Shiva Ketta Shiva is nothing but a laboriously long, patience-testing exercise".
 A reference to Raghava Lawrence as the "Makkal Superstar" (People's Superstar) in the credits was also widely criticised, prompting the actor to release a statement distancing himself from the director's decision to apply such a moniker upon him.